-The major revenue sources have been fairly stable over the last 3 years.
+The major revenue sources percentage to budget total remain fairly stable over the last 3 years.
 The Village's overall tax levy is allocated to the General Fund as shown, but also to the debt service fund to cover existing debt obligations and various capital projects funds as directed by the Village Board through the annual budgeting process.